Click here for a free recording of my webinar on hip vs. lower back pain! How to tell the difference and what to do about it!

 • Begin by testing bodyweight squats—if you can do them pain-free

-• Try a weighted lunges with dumbbells
+• Try a weighted lunge with dumbbells

 • Then, goblet squats

-• And, eventually barbell squats
+• And, eventually, barbell squats

 Squat With Butt Wink and Deep Range of Motion